gaverhae/okku-remote/README.md

 through network connections (each progam will have a different port).
 See the end of this document for instructions on how to make it run on three separate machines.

+We shall actually create a fourth project to serve as a library for the other three, to hold the common code.
+This is not only good practice to reduce duplication, it is actually required in this case: when the second client wants to ask the server to create an actor, they have to sahre the exact same definition of the new to-be-created actor, and that can only be achieved through sharing the same ``class`` files to describe it (which here will be contained in a ``jar`` file).

 # Calculator server